espressif/esp-idf/docs/en/get-started/index.rst

 Updating ESP-IDF
 ================

 You should update ESP-IDF from time to time, as newer versions fix bugs and provide new features.
-The simplest way to do the update is to delete the existing ``esp-idf`` folder and clone it again, as if performing the initial installation described in :ref:`get-started-get-esp-idf-cmake`.
+The simplest way to do the update is to delete the existing ``esp-idf`` folder and clone it again, as if performing the initial installation described in :ref:`get-started-get-esp-idf`.

 Another solution is to update only what has changed. :ref:`The update procedure depends on the version of ESP-IDF you are using <updating>`.

 After updating ESP-IDF, execute ``install.sh`` (``install.bat`` on Windows) again, in case the new ESP-IDF version requires different versions of tools.
-See instructions at :ref:`get-started-set-up-tools-cmake`.
+See instructions at :ref:`get-started-set-up-tools`.

 Once the new tools are installed, update the environment using ``export.sh`` (``export.bat`` on Windows).
-See instructions at :ref:`get-started-set-up-env-cmake`.
+See instructions at :ref:`get-started-set-up-env`.

 Related Documents
 =================